 This is another quick and easy recipe using those lovely fresh noodles from Bamboodles Restaurant - San Gabriel.
 You can also use spaghetti noodles for this dish if you don't have any fresh Chinese wheat noodles available.
 In fact, Zha Jiang Mian (Chinese Fried Sauce Noodles) is often nicknamed "Chinese Spaghetti" because of the similarities in appearance.
 Definitely not similar in taste though.

-The sauce on these noodles comes from equal parts Chao/Doufu Ru (Vietnamese/Chinese Fermented Bean Curd), and Chinese Black Bean, and Hoisin Sauces.
+The sauce on these noodles comes from equal parts Doubanjiang (Chinese Broad Bean Paste), and Chinese Black Bean, and Hoisin Sauces.
 And like Italian spaghetti, you can doctor it up with minced garlic, onions, and mushrooms.
-Traditionally, ground pork is used, but I substituted with ground turkey just fine.
-If you don't have any fermented bean curd available, you can substitute with Japanese white miso paste.
+Traditionally, ground pork is used, but I've substituted with ground turkey just fine.
+If you don't have any fermented broad bean paste available, you can substitute with Doenjang (Korean Soybean Paste).
+If you really can't find either broad bean pastes, you can also use Chao/Doufu Ru (Vietnamese/Chinese Fermented Bean Curd).
 This recipe is very forgiving so feel free to make additions or substitutions.

 Zha Jiang Mian (Chinese Fried Sauce Noodles aka "Chinese Spaghetti")

 16 oz Chinese wheat noodles or Italian thin spaghetti noodles

 1 medium onion, finely diced or grated

 4 cloves garlic, finely minced

 3 tblsp Doubanjiang (Chinese Broad Bean Paste) or Doenjang (Korean Soybean Paste) or Chao/Doufu Ru (Vietnamese/Chinese Fermented Bean Curd)

 2 tblsp Chinese Hoisin Sauce